 Chapter 1 - A new girl in school

-I turn to the side on a high tatami bed with a headboard and light heated brown mattress.
+I turn to the side on a high tatami bed with a headboard and a light brown heated mattress.
 (Tatami is a mat made from rice straws.)

-I am huddled in a light blue cotton blanket, pillows covering me from everywhere.
+I am huddled in a light blue cotton blanket, pillows covering me.
 Next to the bed is a nightstand.
-A white lamp in the shape of a cat is sitting on it.
-A cord hangs from the cat’s tail, and an alarm clock lays in front of its legs.
-The numbers on the clock change, flashing and beeping aggressively.
+On it sits a lamp in the shape of a cat, a cord hanging from its tail.
+In front of the lamp is placed an alarm clock.
+The numbers on it change, flashing and beeping aggressively.

-I pull the duvet over my head and try to push the reality out of my mind.
+I pull the blanket over my head and try to push the reality out of my mind.
 My hair is tousled, and long bangs fall into my eyes.
-My hair is in an extended hime cut, covering my hips.

-I raise my right arm and smash the clock.
+I raise my right arm and hit the clock.
 It springs and falls on the tatami floor with a hollow thud—something in it cracks.
-The ringing stops, but the object already broke.
+The ringing stops, however something in the object already broke.

-I lay in bed until my phone beeped.
-The sound fully woke me up.
-Wait for a second...
+The pain and sound fully woke me up.
+Wait a second...
 Don’t I have classes today?
 No, it’s Sunday, and I set my alarm wrong...
 Or is it Monday?

 I reached for my phone and stared at the time for a few seconds.
 “Holy chocolate soy milk with grilled sausages!
-I’m going to be late!”
-I shouted, getting up quickly.
+I’m going to be late if I don't get up now!”
+I shouted, standing up quickly.
 The realization of time hit hard.

 “My name is Kurumi, Sakura Kurumi, and today is my first day at this high school; I am a second-year like the rest of you, and I can’t believe I overslept and almost came late!”
 I thought of introducing myself to the students like this; however, I threw the idea away.

-I brushed my teeth and stepped in a pretty big kitchen.
-I am standing in front of a fish oven, pouring some water in, set the heat, and placing the fish in it.
-While waiting, I threw all the stuff I needed in my randoseru - a type of firm backpack from stitch leather material.
+I brushed my teeth and stepped into a pretty big kitchen.
+I quickly put some bread into my mouth and threw all the stuff I needed into my randoseru - a type of firm backpack from stitch leather material.

 I was furious.
-Finally, I found one, though!
+Finally, I found one school, though!
 I got accepted!
-I know people are going to check me...
+I know people are going to check me out...
 But I hope life is going to be better than before.

-I got off the train with some people, making a fuss to get in.
+I got off the train with some other people, making a fuss to get in and out.
 Once I got clear of the crowd, I returned to my former pace and continued running.

 I tried to be as respectful as possible, switching between a quick walk and a full-blown sprint depending on the number of people around me, though, at times, I’d still bump into people.
 I apologized and continued my way.